shaweel/shaweelAddons/README.md

 8. Delete everything except the config directory
 9. Copy all files from the extracted archive into the shaweelAddons directory
 11. In Minecraft run the command */ct load*
-This will only work with updating from a version ≥1.4.0 to a version ≥1.4.0

 ![alt](https://i.imgur.com/HfWSFn3.png)